hmrc/income-tax-mtd-changelog/README.md

     * `Create and Amend`, `Retrieve` and `Delete Foreign Income`

 * New `DYNAMIC` Gov-Test-Scenario added to `Retrieve Other Income` endpoint

-#### mtd-sa-test-support-api

-* New `Delete Stateful Test Data` endpoint.
-This endpoint allows a developer to delete stateful test data supplied by them in the sandbox environment.

 #### obligations-api